TheNexusAvenger/Tesla-Music-Folder-Manager/README.md

     * 1_SomeSingle_1SomeSingle

 After the files are written, files that are in the destination directory that weren't written will be cleaned up.
-This is intended for music librar changes, such as removing songs or replacing singles when they get re-released as albums.
+This is intended for music library changes, such as removing songs or replacing singles when they get re-released as albums.

+#### Limitation - Lucid
+Lucid's USB music player ignores file names and sorts alphabetically by track name. `addIndexPrefix` was added as a workaround to add an index to the track name to ensure ordering.

 #### Limitation - Year Incrementer
 The year incrementer is used because the years need to increment